-31 In this section we outline the approach used in assessing the evidence for interactions between 32 response options to deliver climate mitigation and adaptation, to prevent desertification and land 33 degradation, and to enhance food security.
-Overall, while defining and presenting the response 34 options to meet these goals is the primary goal of this chapter, we note that these options must not be 35 considered only as technological interventions, or one-off actions.
-Rather, they need to be understood as responses to socio-ecological challenges whose success will largely depend on external enabling 36 37 factors.
-There have been many previous efforts at compiling positive response options that meet 38 numerous Sustainable Development Goals, but which have not resulted in major shifts in
+- In this section we outline the approach used in assessing the evidence for interactions between - 32 response options to deliver climate mitigation and adaptation, to prevent desertification and land - degradation, and to enhance food security.
+Overall, while defining and presenting the response - options to meet these goals is the primary goal of this chapter, we note that these options must not be - 35 considered only as technological interventions, or one-off actions.
+Rather, they need to be understood - 36 as responses to socio-ecological challenges whose success will largely depend on external enabling - 37 factors.
+There have been many previous efforts at compiling positive response options that meet - 38 numerous Sustainable Development Goals, but which have not resulted in major shifts in implementation; for example, online databases of multiple response options for sustainable land management (SLM), adaptation, and other objectives have been compiled by many donor agencies, including World Overview of Conservation Approaches and Technologies (WOCAT), Climate Adapt, and the Adaptation Knowledge Portal, (Schwilch et al.,2012)3.
+Yet clearly barriers to adoption remain, or these actions would have been more widely used by now.
+Much of the scientific literature on barriers to implementing response options focuses on the individual and household level, and discusses limits to adoption, often primarily identified as economic factors (Nigussie et al. 2017; Dallimer et al. 2018).
+While a useful approach, such studies often are unable to account for the larger enabling factors that might assist in more wide scale implementation (chapter 7 discusses these governance factors and barriers to be overcome in more detail).

-&lt;sup>1 FOOTNOTE: Many of the response options considered are sustainable land management options, but several response options are not based on land management, for example those based on value chain management and governance and risk management options
+1 FOOTNOTE: Many of the response options considered are sustainable land management options, but several response options are not based on land management, for example those based on value chain management and governance and risk management options

-&lt;sup>2 FOOTNOTE: We use the IPCC AR5 WGIII definitions of co-benefits and adverse side-effect - see glossary.
+2 FOOTNOTE: We use the IPCC AR5 WGIII definitions of co-benefits and adverse side-effect - see glossary.
 Co-benefits and adverse side-effects can be biophysical and/or socio-economic in nature, and all are assessed as far as the literature allows.